 - That said, you may still want to review your withdrawal strategies.
 If you have access to a combination of taxable accounts, traditional retirement accounts and/or Roth retirement accounts, you may want to review which is the best to take withdrawals from considering your current tax situation and your desire to leave assets to your heirs.

 - In addition, even though RMDs are no longer required until you reach age 72, the age at which you can take a Qualified Charitable Distribution (QCD) from your traditional IRA will continue to be age 70½.
-QCDs are nontaxable distributions from an IRA (other than an ongoing SEP or SIMPLE IRA) that is paid directly from the IRA to a qualified charity.
+QCDs are nontaxable distributions from an IRA (other than an ongoing SEP or SIMPLE IRA) that are paid directly from the IRA to a qualified charity.
+Each year, up to $100,000 in QCDs can be used to reduce taxable income and, if applicable, offset RMDs.
+It should be noted that deductible contributions made during or after the year you reach age 70½.
 It should be noted that the allowable amount of QCDs will be reduced by any deductible contributions you made to an IRA in or after the year you turned age 70½.